AudioExplorer/AudioShake-Music-Stem-Separation-Demo/faq.md

 <summary><strong>How to use this demo</strong></summary>
 <span>
 * Create or select an asset
-* Choose an alignment or create a new one
+* Tap Create Separation Task to create a new task
-* Play media with synced lyrics/transcription
+* Play media with synced stems
-* Optionally edit words and download the updated JSON
+* Optionally download the stems
 </span>
 </details>
 <details>